Hi, I am Emiliano and I teach piano.

 Since then I’ve been studying composition and analysis privately with Mr De Barra, playing gigs, teaching, recording, and making a living with music.

-All the while I realised my own strengths, weaknesses, areas for improvement, and I developed a system of music practice which I hope to share with all my students.
-It’s really simple: it comes down to breaking things down and building them back up, just like taking a toy apart to see how it works.
-Understanding the music through deconstruction and reconstruction, aided by a good balance of patience and eagerness.
+All the while I faced my own strengths, weaknesses, areas for improvement, and I developed a system of music practice which I share with all my students.
+It’s really simple: it comes down to approaching music from all angles, “Holistically” you might say, understanding music through deconstruction and reconstruction while looking at what’s inside and makes it work, aided by a good balance of patience and eagerness.

 If you got this far: congratulations, you definitely have the patience to take piano lessons, and that alone can get you very far.
 As far as you let it.